janbeyatii/trustworthy-product-reviews-group24/jaccard_indexing_notes.md

 I think what I'll probably do is store the top 10 User IDs and associated Jaccard scores.

 **Update:** Okay that schema doesn't look how I was expecting at all, there actually isn't any table mapping reviews to users.
-Products are tied to reviews, and reviews have an associated UID.
-So what I'll want to do is delete that
+Reviews are their own thing, using products as a foreign key.
+I think I need to either:

+a) work out a different way to compute a Jaccard index

+b) create a user-review table that I can use for this

+c) Just do a gnaryl SQL union

+Remember what our goal is: find users with similar opinions to the current user.

+So we start by selecting all the reviews which share a UID with the current user.

+Then, we iterate over each of those reviews, which gets us a list of all the *other* UIDs which have reviewed these products.

+Or.
+No. Maybe what we do is

+SELECT * from public.product_reviews where public.product_reviews.product_id IN (SELECT * from public.product_reviews WHERE public.product_reviews.uid = 'uid')

+And that will give us a list of reviews.

+From there,